jcg5g9/Smallmouth_Bass_Genomics_R_Scripts/README.md

 #### Shape files downloaded online through ARCgis for North America, USA, States in the USA, Canada, Smallmouth Bass native species distributions, and rivers in teh Central Interior Highlands

+# Aim 7 - Hybrid Simulation
+### File: SMB_HYBRID_DETECTIVE.Rmd

+Purpose: Here I am following the procedure outlined in Ebersbach et al. 2020 on assessing hybridization.
+I am determining the likelihood with which admixed Smallmouth Bass populations are made up of recent generation hybrids rather than being made up of ancient hybrids (or very old mixing).
+First, I generated a dataset of 200 diagnostic SNP loci that represent highly divergent loci between pure Neosho (HSYC population, inferred in Mixmapper) and pure Northern (WHITE and SKIA populations, inferred in Mixmapper).
+These diagnostic SNPs were used, because their allelic distributions within the admixed populations will clearly show whether individuals are recent or ancient-generation hybrids.
+I then used these same 200 diagnostic loci to create simulated recent-generation hybrid data, which I then compared to be real data using DAPC.

+### Genomic Date used:

+#### Fully-filtered SMB dataset, HSYC and WHITE or HSYC and SKIA to obtain diagnostic SNPS
+#### Fully-filtered SMB dataset, Admixed populations only to assess admixture

 # Unused Code

 All code in this file is miscellaneous, unused code from the SMB Genomics R project